Gaudi’s Sidewalk in Barcelona is world-renowned, and this The Gaudi Sidewalk Blanket brings the artwork to life in your own home.

 I could not stop looking at my feet.
-My husband was trying to get my attention and a man walked by and spit on the ground.
-I gave that man a dirty look.
-How could he not see the wonderful art at his feet?
+My husband was trying to get my attention, and a man walked by and spit on the ground.
+Not being able to resist, I gave that man a dirty look.
+How could he not see the beautiful art at his feet?

-Art Takes Time
+Art Take Time

 Wanting to crochet an homage to Gaudi’s Sidewalk and making it a reality were two different things.
 It surprised me how long it took to get the exact gauge and stitch sizing for the correct dimensions.
 And then the time it took to create the piece.